sidshas03/Bigdata-Main/README.md

 ## Project Description

 A web application for detecting fraudulent credit card transactions using Machine Learning models with Big Data scalability.
-## Getting Started

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 ## Features